Originally published: 05.SEP.2018

 - Taking certain medications

 Living With Delayed Ejaculation: The Naked Professor

-LetsGetChecked is joined by The Naked Professor, public speaker, life coach and writer who says he knew he had delayed ejaculation from his very first sexual experience.
+LetsGetChecked is joined by The Naked Professor, public speaker, life coach, and writer who says he knew he had delayed ejaculation from his very first sexual experience.
 Today, he raises awareness for D.E, with the message that there shouldn’t be a fear or stigma associated with a condition that you cannot control.
-He tells LetsGetChecked of his quest for answers in living with delayed ejaculation.

 How long have you known that you have delayed ejaculation?